OnCrew vs voicemail

 Your team gets a clean handoff

-Where voicemail would give you a vague callback message hours later, OnCrew gives you the caller details and transcript in the channel you chose (SMS, email, Slack, Telegram).
+Where voicemail gives you caller-recorded audio, OnCrew gives you caller details and transcript in the channel you chose, such as SMS, email, Slack, or Telegram.
 A human on your team calls back and decides next steps.

 What changes the day you switch on OnCrew

 Your business number stays the same.
-Calls that would have hit voicemail now hit OnCrew.
-The AI greets the caller in your business name, asks the intake questions you defined, flags urgent calls, captures the caller name, address, and problem, and alerts your on-call team.
+Calls that would have depended on voicemail can instead reach OnCrew.
+The AI greets the caller in your business name, asks the intake questions you defined, flags urgent calls, captures the caller name, address, and problem, and sends your team a handoff.

 A real person on your team is the one who calls the caller back.
 OnCrew does not promise dispatch times or take service-tech actions on its own.
-It is the layer between the customer and your team that voicemail never was.
+It is a structured intake layer between the caller and your team.

 What you actually pay